vermaboys/crud-application-module-in-laravel/README.md

 ```
 Step1:- Run command on terminal git clone https://github.com/vermaboys/crud-application-module-in-laravel.git
 Step2:- Run command on terminal php artisan migrate
+Step3:- Run command on terminal composer install
-Step3:- Now you can access using http://localhost/crud-application-module-in-laravel/student
+Step4:- Now you can access using http://localhost/crud-application-module-in-laravel/student
 ```

 ## you can also write code in own project using following instructions